By: Marilyn L. Davis

-We Attract Those Like Us in Life, Business, and Recovery
+We Attract Those Like Us in Life and Recovery

 In early recovery, people often choose a partner similar to those they had in their use: codependent, abusive, or someone who has not had enough time to work on themselves.
-These can result in someone who:
+These can result in someone who is:

 - Only interested in sex.

 - Wants someone to “fix” them.

 One of the most significant mistakes people in early recovery make is getting into relationships, or even marrying, before exploring past relationships.
 We often bring our “inner child” into these adult relationships.

 Many people get into hasty relationships due to fear of abandonment or fear of being alone, issues that are often carry-over from childhood brought into adult relationships.